Who Is Shailene Woodley?

 Around the time she was transitioning to the face of the Divergent series, Woodley starred in the indie features The Spectacular Now (2013) and White Bird in a Blizzard (2014).
 She also enjoyed a celebrated turn in the tear-jerker The Fault in Our Stars (2014), playing a character afflicted with cancer who falls in love with another terminally ill patient.
 Moving away from the young adult genre, she embraced a weightier role in Snowden (2016), playing the girlfriend of the former CIA employee charged with leaking classified information.

 For her role, Woodley was nominated for Emmy and Golden Globe awards as a supporting actress.
 The seven-episode series was written by David E. Kelley and directed by Jean-Marc Vallée.
-With its huge success, HBO gave the green light for a second season, which debuted in June 2019.
+With its huge success, the show was given a second season, which debuted in June 2019.

-Between the two seasons, Woodley starred in the oceanic thriller Adrift (2018), directed by Baltasar Kormákur and co-starring Sam Claflin.
+Between the first two seasons of Big Little Lies, Woodley starred in the oceanic thriller Adrift (2018), directed by Baltasar Kormákur and co-starring Sam Claflin.
+The actress next joined Jamie Dornan and Sebastian Stan for the romantic drama Endings, Beginnings, which premiered at the 2019 Toronto International Film Festival.

 Additionally, Woodley has been involved in activist causes since high school.
 Along with her mother, she founded the charity All It Takes, which seeks to develop young leaders by promoting compassion and providing education on matters of environmentalism and sustainability.